Scanlation: Motivations and ethics

 A more recent phenomenon amongst scanlation readers is the emergence of ereaders.
-Users may read scanlations on devices such as the Amazon Kindle or Tachiyomi.
+Users may read scanlations on devices such as the Amazon Kindle.
 Since most scanlations are distributed as a series of images, many e-book readers already have the capability to read scanlations without additional software.
-Most, if not all, manga is not released in a digital format that is compatible with e-book readers, so downloading scanlations is the only way to do this.
+Many manga have not been released in a digital format that is compatible with e-book readers, making piracy the only avenue for readers who wish to read on these devices.

 Legal action

 Scanlations are often viewed by fans as the only way to read comics that have not been licensed for release in their area.
 However, according to international copyright law, such as the Berne Convention, scanlations are illegal.

-According to a 2009 study conducted by Lee Hye-Kyung of the University of London, Japanese publishers felt that scanlation was "an overseas phenomenon", and no "coordinated action" had taken place against scanlation.
+According to a 2009 study conducted by Lee Hye-Kyung of the University of London with Japanese manga publishers, those publishers generally stated that they considered scanlation "an overseas phenomenon", and no "coordinated action" had taken place against scanlation.
 Lee stated that a possible explanation for some of the lack of legal action is that scanlation groups always make sure to buy an original copy of the work and generally stop scanlating should the work become licensed.

 Historically, copyright holders have not requested scanlators to stop distribution before a work is licensed in the translated language.
 Thus, scanlators usually feel it is relatively 'safe' to scanlate series which have not been commercially released in their country.
 Steve Kleckner, a former VP of sales for Tokyopop, stated that "Frankly, I find it kind of flattering, not threatening...
 To be honest, I believe that if the music industry had used downloading and file sharing properly, it would have increased their business, not eaten into it."
 However, this view is not necessarily shared among the industry, as some Japanese publishers have threatened scanlation groups with legal action.
 Since the 1990s, publishers have sent cease and desist letters to various scanlation groups and websites.